daviddarnes/david.darn.es/_posts/2016-05-10-jekyll-conf-lightening-talk.md

 icon: person
 ---

-Recently I was asked by [CloudCannon](http://cloudcannon.com/) to record a lightening talk for [Jekyll Conf](http://jekyllconf.com/).
+Recently I was asked by [CloudCannon](http://cloudcannon.com/) to record a lightning talk for [Jekyll Conf](http://jekyllconf.com/).
 It was a great opportunity to contribute to the Jekyll community.
 You can watch all the talks from the day [on YouTube](https://www.youtube.com/playlist?list=PLrxYIq_0LFJdi2HJ6lnY4nm7ewu221hyS).

 <!-- more -->

-Below is a video of my lightening talk, as well as a write up of my talk.
+Below is a video of my lightning talk, as well as a write up of my talk.
 You can also check out my slides on [Slides.com](http://slides.com/daviddarnes/deck-1).

 {% include youtube.html id="Y4qwpN40Dvg" %}